Rian-Sanjaya/project-assignment-web-reyid/README.md

 $ yarn dev
 ```

-## Looking Forward to know the assignment result
+## Looking Forward to know the assignment score and result.

 ## Thank You.
 Have a great days ahead.